wesgarland/niim/README.md

 messages are of the form <NUL>{json}<NUL>.
 If the attached process writes a <NUL>, it is escaped with a second <NUL>

-To facilitate this mode, the niim preloader monkey-patches the following APIs in the attached process:
+To facilitate this mode, the niim preloader monkey-patches and otherwise tries to virtualize APIs on process.stdin and process.stdout.
+Setting DEBUG_NIIM and/or DEBUG_NIIM_PRELOAD can yield insight into the under-the-hood behaviour if strange things are happening for you.
-* process.stdin.setRawMode()
-* process.stdin.isRaw
-* process.stdin.isTTY
-* process.stdout.write()

 It is *very important* that a process under debugging only is the stdout Stream interface for writing to stdout if the data written can contain <NUL> characters.